2025 Green Bay Packers season: Week 6: vs. Cincinnati Bengals

 Coming off their bye week, the Packers welcomed the Joe Flacco-led Cincinnati Bengals.
 This would be the second time the Packers played against Joe Flacco, who was the starting quarterback for the Cleveland Browns in their week 3 matchup, before he was traded to the Bengals.
 Lucas Havrisik replaced starting Packers kicker Brandon McManus in the lineup due to injury.

 The Bengals failed to score in the 1st half, and Green Bay led at halftime 10–0, by way of a Lucas Havrisik 43-yard field goal and a Josh Jacobs 3-yard touchdown run.

 The Bengals started the 3rd quarter with a 78-yard, 10 minute and 14 second drive for a touchdown that reduced the lead to 3 points.
 However, the Packers would respond on the next possession, cap their drive with another Josh Jacobs touchdown run, this time from 14 yards.
 This would increase the Packers lead back to 10.
 After an Evan McPherson 45-yard field goal, the Packers responded again with a touchdown.
 This time a short pass from Jordan Love to Tucker Kraft was carried 19 yards into the end zone for the score.
-Jamar Chase would then go on to score on a 19-yard pass from Joe Flacco with 4:11 to go in the fourth.
-With this score, the Bengals reduced the Packers lead to 6 points.
-However, Lucas Havrisik would convert another FG with 1:52 remaining in the 4th quarter to increase the Packers lead to 9 making it a two score game with less than two minutes remaining.
-The Packers would go on to secure the win when Evan McPherson missed a 56-yard field goal with :46 remaining in the game.
+Ja'Marr Chase would then go on to score on a 19-yard pass from Joe Flacco with 4:11 to go in the fourth.
+With this score, the Bengals reduced the Packers' lead to 6 points.
+However, Lucas Havrisik would convert another field goal with 1:52 remaining in the 4th quarter to increase the Packers' lead to 9 making it a two score game with less than two minutes remaining.
+The Packers would go on to secure the win when Evan McPherson missed a 56-yard field goal with 46 seconds remaining in the game.

 With their 3rd straight home win, the Packers improved to 3–1–1, while also now leading the series 8–7.